 A group of hospitals, including the Pembroke Regional Hospital Inc., have formed the Healthcare Insurance Reciprocal of Canada (HIROC).
 HIROC is registered as a Reciprocal pursuant to provincial Insurance Acts, which permit persons to exchange with other persons reciprocal contracts of indemnity insurance.
 HIROC facilitates the provision of liability insurance coverage to health care organizations in the provinces and territories where it is licensed.
 Subscribers pay annual premiums, which are actuarially determined, and are subject to assessment for losses in excess of such premiums, if any, experienced by the group of subscribers for the year in which they were a subscriber.
-No such assessments have been made to March 31, 2016.
+No such assessments have been made to March 31, 2017.

-15. COMPARATIVE FIGURES
+16. COMPARATIVE FIGURES

-Certain comparative figures related to capital assets have been reclassified to conform with the financial statement presentation adopted for the current year.
+Certain comparative figures have been reclassified to be consistent with the current year's presentation.